-DSAEK is the latest technique in corneal transplantation.
+DSAEK is the latest technique in corneal transplantation which Dr. Jeffrey Maehara is proud to offer in his Honolulu, HI office.
 Short for Descemet-Stripping Automated Endothelial Keratoplasty, DSAEK offers clear post-operative vision and short recovery time to patients in need of new corneas.

 Patients are given topical anesthesia so they can’t feel anything during the DSAEK procedure.
 First, the surgeon cuts and prepares the donor cornea.
 Next, he or she makes a mark in the surface of the patient’s cornea with a trephine (an instrument used to cut circular sections of tissue).
 That mark serves two purposes: it helps the surgeon determine what size the transplant should be, and it outlines the area of the patient’s cornea that needs to be peeled away.

 Next, the surgeon scores the damaged section of the cornea and strips the membrane away from the eye using a microkeratome blade – the same instrument used in LASIK surgery.
 Then the donor cornea is folded into a “taco” shape and placed on the eye.
 A single stitch closes the incision.

 Sometimes the new cornea unfolds on its own; other times, the surgeon unfolds it him/herself.
 When it is unfolded, a second stitch is made to close the wound and anchor the new cornea in place.
 The surgeon then injects an air bubble underneath the cornea, making sure it is centered on the eye, and dilates the pupil with eye drops.